kubeflow/website/content/docs/guides/gke/gcp-e2e.md

 The `kubeflow-introduction/web-ui` directory also contains a Dockerfile to build the application into a container image.

-### Build a container and push it to Container Registry
+### Build an image and push it to Container Registry

-Follow these steps to build a container from your code:
+Follow these steps to build an image from your code:

 1. Move back to the `kubeflow-introduction` project directory: